Sourdough Chicken Enchilada Hot Pockets- Great for Meal Prep

 - Shredded Monterey Jack or Pepper Jack cheese

 New to sourdough?
-Start here: Sourdough Starter: The Complete Guide and also check our kitchen-confidence post: How to Boil Water — The Over-Explained Beginner’s Guide.
+Start here: Sourdough Starter: The Complete Guide.

 1) Make or prepare the dough